karatelabs/karate/karate-demo/README.md

 [`kittens.feature`](src/test/java/demo/cats/kittens.feature) | Reading a complex payload expected response [from a file](https://github.com/intuit/karate#reading-files).
 You can do the same for request payloads as well.
 Observe how [JSON templating](https://github.com/intuit/karate#embedded-expressions) makes creating dynamic JSON super-easy, look at [line #24](src/test/java/demo/cats/kittens.feature#L24) for example.
 [`upload.feature`](src/test/java/demo/upload/upload.feature) | [Multi-part](https://github.com/intuit/karate#multipart-field) file-upload example, as well as comparing the binary content of a download.
 Also shows how to assert for expected response [headers](https://github.com/intuit/karate#match-header).
 Plus an example of how to call [custom Java code](https://github.com/intuit/karate#calling-java) from Karate, you can extend this approach to make JDBC calls or do pretty much anything Java can.
 [`cats-java.feature`](src/test/java/demo/java/cats-java.feature) | Another example of how to call [Java code](https://github.com/intuit/karate#calling-java) showing how you can pass JSON data around.
+[`schema.feature`](src/test/java/demo/schema/schema.feature) | Karate's simpler approach to schema-validation compared with an actual JSON-schema example taken from [json-schema.org](http://json-schema.org/example1.html).
+If you really want to perform JSON-schema validation, this example shows you how you can easily do so using [Java interop](https://github.com/intuit/karate#calling-java) and the [json-schema-validator](https://github.com/java-json-tools/json-schema-validator), but should you really ?
 [`dynamic-params.feature`](src/test/java/demo/search/dynamic-params.feature) | Using a `Scenario Outline` and `Examples` for data-driven testing.
 Since the [`params`](https://github.com/intuit/karate#params) keyword takes JSON (and keys with null values are ignored), you can easily script different permutations of query parameters.
 This example also uses a JavaScript function (to simplify a custom assertion), which is defined in a separate file.
 [`call-feature.feature`](src/test/java/demo/callfeature/call-feature.feature) | How you can re-use a sequence of HTTP calls in a `*.feature` file from other test scripts.
 This is hugely useful for those common authentication or 'set up' flows that create users, etc. Refer to the [main documentation](https://github.com/intuit/karate#calling-other-feature-files) on how you can pass parameters in and get data back from the 'called' script.
 [`call-json-array.feature`](src/test/java/demo/callarray/call-json-array.feature) | This example loads JSON data from a file and uses it to call a `*.feature` file in a loop.
 This approach can enable very dynamic data-driven tests, since there are a variety of ways by which you can create the JSON data, for example by calling custom Java code.